Category Archives: Middle Distance Training

 Sleep

 -Have a consistent wake-up time.
-If you have a late night which should
+If you have a late night, it should

 not be very often.
 The best way to aid recovery is to have a 30min

-plans I have seen had their bed times specified as 10pm bed and 7am
+plans I have seen had their bedtimes specified as 10 pm bed and 7 am rise.

 Massage

-All athletes should aim for 2-3 massages a week on at least the key
+All athletes should aim for 2-3 weekly massages on at least the key

 areas.
-Learn how to massage effectively by paying for some professional
+Learn how to massage effectively by paying for professional

 Diet